Erdoğan whips up Muslim hate against Macron

 His comments came amid a security crackdown, including raids on French mosques and expulsions of Islamist suspects on counter-terrorism watch lists.

-Iran, Jordan, and Qatar have also complained about Macron's handling of the situation.
+Iran, Jordan, Kuwait, Pakistan, and Qatar have also complained about Macron's handling of the situation.

-Popular social media campaigns reportedly prompted food shops in Kuwait, Morocco, and Qatar to remove French produce from their shelves.
+Popular social media campaigns reportedly prompted retailers in Kuwait, Morocco, and Qatar to remove French produce from their shelves.

 And Qatari media stirred anti-French hostility in Palestine, prompting angry statements by militant groups Hamas and Islamic Jihad.